mmdes/finans/README.md

 # finans
-Homepage of a financial management website powered by Bootstrap
+Responsive homepage of a financial management website using Bootstrap